BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - 9/19, finished everything in W03.
 Cool, I catch up with the schedule.
 I need to start lab 0 and lab 1.
 - From the lecture, I can see our professor really really love recursion.
 She spent half of the video talking about 2 real recursion languages.
 So when I was taking the ugly multiply words selection problem, I started with some reasonable results.
 But I decided to spend my last 5 minutes double-checking the lecture and what she said—a strange choice of the words, but Bingo, no issues.

+2021-12-15 Summary

+- Two courses per term are not easy.
+It is possible, but can not keep a good work and life balance.
+- I made some silly mistakes, especially in the STAT final and Lab4.
+Focus on the essential things.
+- Finishing the course with a good grade does not mean anything.
+It won't guarantee you thoughtfully understand all materials.
+But practice will do.
+Better review all materials every six months.

 # Areas to improve

 - Hard to use blackboard.